WorldModelBench-Team/WorldModelBench/README.md

   year={2025},
 }
 ```
-This website is website adapted from [MMMU](https://github.com/MMMU-Benchmark/MMMU).
+This website is adapted from [MMMU](https://github.com/MMMU-Benchmark/MMMU).